matijaSos/haskell-showcase/README.md

-ML-2013
+haskell-showcase
 =======

-Laboratory assignments for Machine Learning course - FER 2012./2013.
+Laboratory assignments from Artifical Intelligence and Machine Learning courses